adobe-apiplatform/user-sync.py/README.md

                         specifies the file containing the list of users to be removed.
 Users on this list are removeFromOrg'd on the Adobe side.
+  --delete-nonexistent-users
+                        Causes the user sync tool to delete users on the Adobe side if they are not in the customer side AD.
+Adobe ID user accounts are remove from org'd, but not deleted.
+  --generate-delete-list output_path
+                        processing similar to --delete-nonexistent-users
+                        except that rather than performing removals, a file is generated (with the given pathname) listing users who would be removed.
+This file can then be given in the --delete-list argument in a subsequent run.
+  --delete-list input_path
+                        specifies the file containing the list of users to be deleted.
+Enterprise and federated users on this list are deleted on the Adobe side, and Adobe ID's are removeFromOrg'd.
 ```

 # Configuration